laythchebbi/PIM-Manager/README.md

 ### ⚙️ **Settings Management** ⭐ *NEW!*
 - **Authentication control** - Re-authenticate or sign out
+- **Tenant information** - View current organization and user context
 - **Notification preferences** - Customize warning times and sounds
 - **About information** - View version and feature details

 ### 🌐 **Language Switching**
-Use the flag icon (🇺🇸/🇫🇷) in the header to instantly switch between English and French interfaces.
+Use the flag icon (🇺🇸/🇫🇷) in the header to instantly switch between English and French interfaces across all tenants.

 ### 📝 **Smart Justification**
 The extension automatically detects which roles require justification by: